 The other game changer in the beauty sleep department is the Slip Silk Pillowcases.
 Is it expensive for a pillowcase?
 Yes, it is.
 But you’ll thank yourself when you wake up without deep creases on your face from a cotton pillowcase.
 They get extra bonus points for being more gentle on your hair as well.

 Don’t Forget Your Hands

-You can be doing everything else right, but if you neglect your hands, they will make you look older.
+You can do everything else right, but if you neglect your hands, they will make you look older.
 As part of the natural aging process, hands lose fat, and the skin becomes less elastic.
 This reduction in volume makes the skin become more translucent.
 Veins become more noticeable, skin is more crepey, and wrinkled and brown age spots start to appear.
 Luckily there are things that you can do to slow this down and protect your hands.

 - Moisturize.
 Never let your hands dry out.
 Keep a few bottles of thick hand cream around and make a habit of applying it regularly.
 I keep a bottle in my car, at my desk, by the kitchen sink, and in the bathroom.
-This way every time I wash my hands I can reapply.
+This way, every time I wash my hands, I can reapply.

 - Wear Gloves.
 Whether it’s for doing yard work or using harsh cleaning chemicals, protect your hands with some gloves.

 - Exfoliate.
 Just like anywhere else on your body, dry skin often needs some assistance to be removed.
 Use a gentle loofah or washcloth to remove dead skin cells from your palms, fingers, and knuckles.
 Follow immediately with moisturizer.